darkuress/todo/README.md

-# myServer
+# todo

-this will be my server
+this will be my todo server